aleksandeerG/Energy/README.md

 # Energy
-2D sidescroller game focused on a light bulb trying to light itself up.
+2D sidescroller game focused on a light bulb trying to light itself up.Thank Ubisoft for their advice and help